 12 Types of Custom Illustrations

-Custom illustrations are hard to DIY.
-Before you start tinkering with DIY illustrators, think long and hard about the time and effort you’ll waste, especially if you don’t have proper training and experience.
+Custom illustrations are difficult to create yourself.
+Before you start tinkering with DIY illustrators, think long and hard about the time and effort you’ll waste, especially if you lack proper training and experience.

 Once you’ve chosen reliable illustrators, you can decide what types of digital illustrations you want for your visuals.
 Here are 12 types to get you started.